python-pillow/Pillow/README.rst

 Mac OS X
 ++++++++

 **We don't currently provide binaries for OS X.** So you'll need XCode to install Pillow.
-(XCode 4.2 on 10.6 will work with the Official Python binary distribution, otherwise, use whatever XCode compiled your Python.)
+(XCode 4.2 on 10.6 will work with the Official Python binary distribution.
+Otherwise, use whatever XCode you used to compile Python.)

 The easiest way to install the prerequisites is via `Homebrew <http://mxcl.github.com/homebrew/>`_.
 After you install Homebrew, run: